BSLang/BS/README.md

 * `unless` statements must be terminated with ;
 * Regex Aliasing - #define
 * Line numbers are mandatory, and must increment in steps of 42
+* Identifiers are case sensitive on the first character only